 [Please note that ADP will only be offered from Senior Kindergarten onwards, as has historically been the case with TAC.]

-We had a very strong response to our early years and kindergarten programs for the 2018/19 school year, but there are too many variables in that equation – i.e. enrolment, retention, non-tuition revenues, fundraising, etc. -- to give a specific number.
+Enrollment in our early childhood and senior kindergarten classroom is robust for 2020-21, but there are too many variables in that equation – i.e., re-enrollment, retention, non-tuition revenues, fundraising, etc. -- to give a specific number.

-There are no guarantees, but this program is the product of literally hundreds of hours of volunteer time by members of VTT’s Board to study alternative tuition models used by Jewish day schools in communities like ours across North America, as well as an incredibly deep dive into VTT’s enrolment and retention data.
+This program is the product of literally hundreds of hours of volunteer time by members of VTT’s Board to study alternative tuition models used by Jewish day schools in communities like ours across North America, as well as an incredibly deep dive into VTT’s enrollment and retention data.
 This work culminated in a 266-page presentation, and hours of discussion over the course of multiple board meetings.
-So, short answer: we don’t know if it will, but it reflects our best thinking.
-And even if it doesn’t work entirely as we hope, we will have learned a great deal that will help us fine tune future strategies.
+We learned that there are many families who do not meet the criteria for tuition assistance but need some form of financial support nonetheless.
 The alternative was to do nothing in the face of data clearly expressing our community’s affordability challenges – and that was not something we were willing to do.

-Our goal is to increase revenues by raising enrolment rather than tuition.
-Maintaining a strong program is essential to achieving that goal so you can be sure we have taken great pains to avoid any cuts that we felt would negatively affect our educational offering or outcomes.
+Our main goal is to increase revenues by raising enrollment.
+Maintaining a strong program is essential to achieving that goal and we take great pains to avoid any cuts that would negatively affect our educational offering or outcomes.

-We are working hard to enhance our fundraising capabilities with the introduction of an annual campaign.
+We are working hard to enhance our fundraising capabilities with our annual campaign.
 We are actively soliciting donations to help support our new affordability initiatives.
 And we are working in partnership with Jewish Federation of Greater Vancouver and the Jewish Community Foundation to establish a VTT Endowment that will provide a stable and permanent source of funding for our affordability programs.